 The process is flexible: A method may be approved even if it does not meet every aspect of an SMPR – so long as it is scientifically sound and meets the needs of those using the method, the ERP sees evidence of high potential to First Action with additional work, and the Official Methods Board receives a justification or rationale.

 “We don’t want a commercial, we want honest positive and negative feedback,” advised Deborah McKenzie as she wrapped up this session with an overview of the road a method takes from First Action to Final Action status.
 She reminded attendees how critical the stakeholder community is not just in developing methods but ensuring they work in rigorous real-life situations.

 The Expert Review Panel reviewed a candidate method for Sugars in Animal Feed, Pet Food, and Human Food applying Ion Chromatography with Pulsed Amperometric Detection (IC-PAD).
+No methods were approved.

 Several ERP members wondered about where this method fits in, in relation to labeling, since available carbohydrates is not currently a requirement.
-McLeary agreed, but noted that “Our job is to get the science right, provide a validated method that works; what the FDA does with it is out of our hands.”
+McCleary agreed, but noted that “Our job is to get the science right, provide a validated method that works; what the FDA does with it is out of our hands.”

 The ANSI accredited US TAG to ISO/TC 34 was the last meeting of the June Analytical Methods Week.
 The TAG members met and with an engaging discussion on open ballots, the needs of the US Food products community, and ideas for increasing participation and engagement.